Van Hollen, Sarbanes, Colleagues Introduce Bipartisan Legislation to Establish Chesapeake National Recreation Area

 “The CNRA is a big idea whose time has come.
 The Chesapeake Bay watershed is a natural wonder fully deserving of national park status.
 Preservation Virginia joins the growing coalition of preservation, conservation, recreational, and environmental organizations in Virginia and Maryland to support this effort,” said Preservation Virginia CEO Elizabeth Kostelny.

 Additional endorsers include ABS Group, Ad Hoc, LLC, Alice Ferguson Foundation, Alliance for the Chesapeake Bay, American Sportfishing Association, Annapolis Green, Bay Paddle, Black by Nature, Blue Oyster Environmental LLC, Blue Water Baltimore, Brandywine Foundation, Capital Region Land Conservancy, Chesapeake Bay Commission, Chesapeake Bay Outward Bound School, Chesapeake Legal Alliance, Chesapeake Region Accessible Boating (CRAB), Chispa Maryland, Citizens for a Fort Monroe National Park, Coalition to Protect America's National Parks, Conservation International, Corazon Latino, Defensores de la Cuenca, DockShare, EcoLatinos, Elizabeth River Project, Friends of the Rappahannock, Hampton Roads Planning District Commission, Healthy Planet LLC, Historic Annapolis, Inn at Tabbs Creek, James River Association, Latino Outdoors, Living Classrooms, Morgan State University P.E.A.R.L.
-Facility, National Park Trust, National Parks Conservation Association, National Preservation Institute, National Recreation and Parks Association, Newport News Shipbuilding, NMMA, Northern Neck Planning District Commission, Outward Bound, Oyster Recovery Partnership, Park Institute of America, Potomac Conservancy, Public Lands Alliance, REI, Scenic Virginia, Scharle Outdoor Recreation Consulting, LLC, Severn River Association, Shellfish Growers of Virginia, Shenandoah National Park Trust, ShoreRivers (Chester, Choptank, Mile-Wye & Sassafras Riverkeepers), Sierra Club, Southeast Rural Community Assistance Project (SERCAP), Stratford Hall, Surfrider Foundation, Susquehannock Wildlife Society, TeraWulf Charitable Foundation, The Conservation Fund, The Nature Conservancy, The Wilderness Society, Thomas Point Shoal Lighthouse (U.S. Lighthouse Society), Virginia Eastern Shore Land Trust, Virginia Interfaith Power & Light, Virginia Oyster Trail, Virginia Tourism, Visit Annapolis, Washington College, Waterfront Partnership of Baltimore, Waterkeepers Chesapeake, and Youth Sailing Virginia.
+Facility, National Park Trust, National Parks Conservation Association, National Preservation Institute, National Recreation and Parks Association, Newport News Shipbuilding, NMMA, Northern Neck Planning District Commission, Outward Bound, Oyster Recovery Partnership, Park Institute of America, Potomac Conservancy, Public Lands Alliance, REI, Scenic Virginia, Scharle Outdoor Recreation Consulting, LLC, Severn River Association, Shellfish Growers of Virginia, Shenandoah National Park Trust, ShoreRivers (Chester, Choptank, Mile-Wye & Sassafras Riverkeepers), Sierra Club, Southeast Rural Community Assistance Project (SERCAP), Stratford Hall, Surfrider Foundation, Susquehannock Wildlife Society, TeraWulf Charitable Foundation, The Conservation Fund, The Nature Conservancy, The Wilderness Society, Thomas Point Shoal Lighthouse (U.S. Lighthouse Society), Trust for Public Land, Virginia Eastern Shore Land Trust, Virginia Interfaith Power & Light, Virginia Oyster Trail, Virginia Tourism, Visit Annapolis, Washington College, Waterfront Partnership of Baltimore, Waterkeepers Chesapeake, Yield Camp, and Youth Sailing Virginia.
 Letters of support from many of these organizations can be found here.

 Further Background on the Initiative to Establish a CNRA: